 Two Southwestern Students Receive Fulbright Teaching Assistantships

-Two Southwestern students have been awarded Fulbright English Teaching Assistantships in Germany for the 2009-10 academic year.
+Two seniors graduating from Southwestern this month have been awarded Fulbright English Teaching Assistantships in Germany.

 The Fulbright English Teaching Assistantship program is one of several academic exchange programs administered by the U.S. Department of State.
-The application process begins in the fall when prospective candidates are interviewed by faculty members on their campus, who then rank and recommend students to the Fulbright Commission.
+Prospective candidates are interviewed by faculty members on their campus, who then rank and recommend students to the Fulbright Commission.
 The commission reviews the applications and selects a number of candidates to recommend to partner countries, who then screen the applicants again and match the candidates with schools in different cities.
-Acker and Osterhaus should learn soon which cities and schools they will teach in.